monostable/kitnic-gitlab-config/opt/gitlab/embedded/service/gitlab-rails/CONTRIBUTING.md

 Thank you for your interest in contributing to GitLab.
 This guide details how to contribute to GitLab in a way that is efficient for everyone.

+Looking for something to work on?
+Look for the label [Accepting Merge Requests](#i-want-to-contribute).

 GitLab comes into two flavors, GitLab Community Edition (CE) our free and open source edition, and GitLab Enterprise Edition (EE) which is our commercial